-She must also be a non-smoker, have no serious medical issues, have a Body-Mass Index (BMI)) under 34.
+She must also be a non-smoker, have no serious medical issues, have a Body-Mass Index (BMI)) 32 or less.
 (Use this simple BMI calculator).
 She must be a resident of a surrogacy-friendly state (inquire).
 She should have reliable transportation; be willing to travel if necessary for screening, matching with the intended parents, and medical testing; have no criminal history; and be willing to undergo the necessary physical and psychological evaluations.
 Find out more about the requirements for becoming a surrogate mother here.

 2) The difference between gestational and traditional surrogacy.